project-graveyard/run-it/README.md

-# Run-It
+# Run It

-Functions to run code in fish.
+Fish functions to encourage laziness in the terminal.

 ## Installation